-Family-owned firms are common in all of our jurisdictions.
-Family groups tend to be diversified in nature, as they are structured through a number of different companies that usually operate in diverse sectors of the economy.
-Transactions between various group companies is commonplace, and form the foundation of the persistence of such groups.
-Given that business families tend to prop up their control through measures such as pyramid and cross-holding structures,73 there is always a perceptive risk of tunneling.
-Arguably, the incidence of tunneling in family owned firms is also borne out in the empirical evidence.74
+Family-owned firms are common in all our jurisdictions.
+Family groups tend to be diversified in nature, as they are structured through a number of different companies.
+Transactions between various group companies are commonplace, and form the foundation of the persistence of such groups.
+Given that business families tend to prop up their control through measures such as pyramid and cross-holding structures, 129 there is always a prospective risk of wealth tunneling that is antagonistic to the interests of outside minority shareholders.
+Arguably, the evidence of wealth tunneling in family owned firms is also borne out in the empirical evidence.
+130